 Preflight Check

-The diagnosticUtil Utility is used to check if your VM or bare metal server meets the minimum requirements before installing JFrog products.
-It provides a crucial inspect command that performs pre-installation and environment checks, ensuring your system meets the requirements for running JFrog products.
+The diagnosticUtil utility checks whether your VM or bare metal server meets the minimum requirements before installing JFrog products.
+Its inspect command performs pre-installation and environment checks, confirming your system meets the requirements for running JFrog products.

 You can download the diagnosticUtil Utility from here.